LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/Keynotes/README.md

 ![alt text](image-1.png)
 8. OLS only works with MSE
 9. $\hat{\theta}$ is not minimizing the sum of the residual of $Y-\hat{Y}$, but the MSE
-10. In the plot of residuals,
-    * if almost all points are above 0, meaning the $y$ is consistently higher than $\hat{y}$, which is underpredicting.
-    * if there's trend or pattern in the plot, indicating need linearization
-    * Sum of residuals not 0 may not mean an intercept term is missing.
-The model may just be biased.